Mario991012/atom-todo-list/README.md

 - Firestore tasks collection has rules defined to allow only the write and read if the user is authenticated.
 - The Node.js API is configured to only work properly by "http://localhost:4200" and "https://atom-angular-todo.web.app".
 Outside these, the request will be blocked by CORS policy.
 - The API Key used for Firebase is limited to only "http://localhost:4200" and "https://atom-angular-todo.web.app" to avoid the unauthorized use of this one in other projects, URL, etc.
+- TSDoc is used to document important functions that are used constantly in the project.
 ## Getting Started
 ### Prerequisites
 - **Node.js** (version 18+)